 Thank you for your interest in Finger Lakes Angling Zone Guide Service!
 My name is John Gaulke and I would like to guide you on your Finger Lakes angling adventure.
 I am a United States Coast Guard Licensed Captain (#1106765) and a NYS Licensed Guide (#4240).
 I am fully insured as well.

 My newest boat, which I'm currently running annually from May through mid-October, is a 2013 Crestliner Fishhawk 1850 powered by a Mercury 115 HP four stroke outboard.
 The boat has a very smooth ride and a 95” beam, which makes it very stable.
 The boat is rigged with a Minn Kota Terrova with an I-Pilot system, bow and console Lowrance HDS depth finders, temp probe, drift bags and line management devices (for fly-fishing trips.)
 I provide all the necessary fishing gear and it's all quality stuff!
 You are welcome to bring your own tackle if you choose.
-From mid-October through April I will be running my 2002 Crestliner rigged with a Yamaha 80 HP four stroke.
+From mid-October through April I will be running my 2002 Crestliner rigged with a brand new 2018 Mercury 115 hp four stroke.
 Both are awesome rigs to fish out of!

 I pride myself on being able to maximize and capitalize on available fishing opportunities.
 The more opportunities available, the greater the chances of a successful outing!
 My goal when on the water in addition to catching fish, is to show you what we'll be doing, why and how.
 I enjoy helping anglers develop into true "fishermen."
 A true fisherman is someone who has an understanding of the fish and their behavior and the best ways to catch them.
 They can find fish on any body of water!
 They don't need to rely on someone else's "spots" or docktalk.